 - Subsurface Color: You can either click the color chip to select the desired subsurface color, or plug in a texture map.
-In the following example I use an HSV2 node to lighten and slightly saturate the base color map, and then plug the output of the HSV2 node into the Subsfurface Color input of the Principled BSDF node.
-This is a "one size fits all" solution that should work with most skin colors. - Subsurface: The strength of the SSS effect.
-A setting of 0 turns SSS off in the material.
-Shown in the following example set to 1. - Subsurface Radius: A tuple value that specifies the Red, Green, and Blue scattering distances in millimeters.
-The following chart may be helpful in choosing settings that are appropriate for the type of material you are creating.
+In the previous examples I use an HSV2 node to lighten and slightly saturate the base color map, and then plug the output of the HSV2 node into the Subsurface Color input of the Principled BSDF node.
+This is a "one size fits all" solution that should work with most skin colors.
+Alternatively, you can use a blood red color (R 102, G 0 B 0). - Subsurface: The strength of the SSS effect.
+A setting of 0 turns SSS off in the material. - Subsurface Radius: A tuple value that specifies the Red, Green, and Blue scattering distances in millimeters.
+The chart below may be helpful in choosing settings that are appropriate for the type of material you are creating, relating to the Subsurface value entered above. - Subsurface IOR: Index of refraction for subsurface scattering. - Subsurface Anisotropy: Controls the directionality of subsurface scattering.